 you are on snow.
 Snow

-blindness can even occur during a snow storm if the cloud cover is thin.
+blindness can even occur during a snow storm if the cloud

 - Occur 8-12 hours after exposure